shailjagangrade/shailjagangrade.github.io/_pages/about.md

 Ecological impacts of extreme terrestrial precipitation
 ------
 Extreme precipitation events on land can result in high amounts of freshwater discharge into the ocean, with important implications for nutrient and carbon cycling.
-By using a combination of detailed dphysical and biogeochemical measurements, we can evaluate how freshwater communities might be distinct from surrounding ocean waters, and we can characterize the rapid transport of such waters into the offshore oligotrophic (low-nutrient) region.
+By using a combination of physical and biogeochemical measurements, we can evaluate how freshwater communities might be distinct from surrounding ocean waters, and we can characterize the rapid transport of such waters into the offshore oligotrophic (low-nutrient) region.

 How the ocean feeds us
 ------